Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Vector-sensing Demonstration

+The experimental apparatus includes a custom-built electromagnet and three pairs of orthogonal Helmholtz coils wound on a 3-D printed mount.
+The electromagnet can be moved with a computer-controlled 3-D translation stage (Thorlabs PT3-Z8) and a rotation stage (Thorlabs NR360S, $x$-axis).
+The NV-diamond sensor is placed in the center of both the magnetic bore and three pairs of integrated orthogonal Helmholtz coils.
+The diamond can be rotated around the $z$-axis.
+This provides all degrees of the necessary freedom for placing the diamond in the center of the magnet and aligning the NV axis parallel to the magnetic field.

+A two-channel function generator (Tektronix AFG 3022A) provides sinusoidal signals for field modulations in the longitudinal and transverse directions and references for the demodulation by two LIAs.
+The signal from one of the channels is split in two with one of them passing through a phase shifter.
+These two signals with the same frequency but 90-degree-shifted relative phase are applied to two pairs of the Helmholtz coils (along the $x$ and $y$ axes).
+All three signals are amplified via a homemade 3-channel current amplifier before reaching the Helmholtz coils.

+The light source is a solid-state laser emitting at a wavelength $\lambda$\,=\,532\,nm (laser Quantum Gem 532).
+The PL emitted by the diamond sample is collected with a parabolic lens and detected with a photodetector (Thorlabs PDA 36A).

+The sensor is a 99.97\% $^{12}$C, (111)-cut diamond single crystal, with dimensions $0.71\,\mathrm{mm}\times 0.69\,\mathrm{mm}$ and a thickness $0.43\,\mathrm{mm}$.
+It was laser-cut from a $^{12}$C-enriched diamond single crystal grown by the temperature gradient method at high pressure (6.1\,GPa) and high temperature ($1430^{\mathrm{o}}$C).
+A metal solvent containing a nitrogen-getter and carbon powder prepared by pylolysis of 99.97\% $^{12}$C-enriched methane as a carbon source were used\,\cite{Nakamura2007}.
+It was irradiated with 2\,MeV electrons from a Cockcroft-Walton accelerator to a total fluence of $1.8\times10^{18} \mathrm{cm}^{-2}$ at room temperature, and annealed at 800$^{\mathrm{o}}$C for 5 hours.
+This source diamond was reported to have 3-ppm initial nitrogen and 0.9-ppm NV$^-$ after conversion, measured by electron paramagnetic resonance techniques\,\cite{Wolf2015}.
+This diamond provides remarkable narrow GSLAC-features with small residual couplings to $^{13}$C nuclear spins which is essential for the sensitivity of the proposed method.

-The Helmholtz coils, producing modulating fields, can be also used to provide calibrating magnetic fields, DC or time-varying, $\mathbf{B}_{\mathrm{TBM}}=(\mathrm{B}_x,\mathrm{B}_y,\mathrm{B}_z)$.
-The applied fields, in the range of 4\,$\mu$T around zero along each direction, are calibrated by flux gate magnetometers and consistent with a \textit{priori} calculations from the known coil geometry and applied currents.
-The single-frequency-modulation 2D vector magnetometry method was demonstrated by mapping the amplitudes and phase of the LIA output as a function of the applied fields in the $x$-$y$ plane, see Fig.\,\ref{fig:nvsetup} (b) and (c).
-A demonstration of the determination of the field direction in $x$-$z$ plane was also achieved by recording the measured ratio of $\mathrm{B}_z$/$\mathrm{B}_x$, see Supplementary Information section B.
+The Helmholtz coil pairs for the field modulation can also be used to calibrate the response to AC and DC magnetic fields $\mathbf{B}=(\mathrm{B}_x,\mathrm{B}_y,\mathrm{B}_z)$.
+The applied fields, in the range of $\pm$4\,$\mu$T along each direction, are calibrated by flux gate magnetometers and consistent with a \textit{priori} calculations from the known coil geometry and the applied currents.
+The single-frequency-modulation 2-D vector magnetometry method is demonstrated by mapping the amplitudes and phase of the LIA output as a function of the applied fields in the $x$-$y$ plane, see Fig.\,\ref{fig:nvsetup} (b) and (c).
+We also infer the field direction in $x$-$z$ plane from measurements of the ratio $\mathrm{B}_z$/$\mathrm{B}_x$, see Fig.\,\ref{fig:xzdemonstration}.